MicrosoftDocs/memdocs/sccm/core/clients/deploy/about-client-installation-properties.md

 ### CCMHTTPSPORT

 Specifies the port that the client should use when communicating over HTTPS to site system servers.
 If the port is not specified, the default value of 443 will be used.

 Example: **CCMSetup.exe /UsePKICert CCMHTTPSPORT=443**

-### SMSPUBLICROOTKEY

- Specifies the Configuration Manager trusted root key where it cannot be retrieved from Active Directory Domain Services.
-This property applies to clients that use HTTP and HTTPS client communication.
-For more information, see [Planning for the Trusted Root Key](../../plan-design/security/plan-for-security.md#BKMK_PlanningForRTK) in [Plan for security in System Center Configuration Manager](../../plan-design/security/plan-for-security.md).

- Example: **CCMSetup.exe SMSPUBLICROOTKEY=&lt;key\>**

-### SMSROOTKEYPATH

- Used to reinstall the Configuration Manager trusted root key.
-Specifies the full path and file name to a file containing the trusted root key.
-This property applies to clients that use HTTP and HTTPS client communication.
-For more information, see [Planning for the Trusted Root Key](../../plan-design/security/plan-for-security.md#BKMK_PlanningForRTK) in [Plan for security in System Center Configuration Manager](../../plan-design/security/plan-for-security.md).

- Example: CCMSetup.exe **SMSROOTKEYPATH=&lt;Full path and filename\>**

-### RESETKEYINFORMATION

- If a Configuration Manager client has the wrong Configuration Manager trusted root key and cannot contact a trusted management point to receive a valid copy of the new trusted root key, you must manually remove the old trusted root key by using this property.
-This situation commonly occurs when you move a client from one site hierarchy to another.
-This property applies to clients that use HTTP and HTTPS client communication.

- Example: **CCMSetup.exe RESETKEYINFORMATION=TRUE**

-### CCMDEBUGLOGGING

- Enables debug logging.
-Values can be set to 0 (off) or 1 (on).
-The default value is 0.
-This causes the client to log low-level information that might be useful for troubleshooting problems.
-As a best practice, avoid using this property in production sites because excessive logging can occur, which might make it difficult to find relevant information in the log files.
-CCMENABLELOGGING must be set to TRUE to enable debug logging.

- Example: **CCMSetup.exe CCMDEBUGLOGGING=1**

-### CCMENABLELOGGING
+### CCMINSTALLDIR

- Enables logging if this property is set to TRUE.
-By default, logging is enabled.
-The log files are stored in the **Logs** folder in the Configuration Manager client installation folder.
-By default, this folder is %Windir%\CCM\Logs.
+ Identifies the folder where the Configuration Manager client files are installed.
+If this property is not set, the client software is installed in the *%Windir%*\CCM folder.
+Regardless of where these  files are installed, the Ccmcore.dll file is always installed in the *%Windir%\System32* folder.
+In addition, on 64-bit operating systems, a copy of the Ccmcore.dll file is always installed in the *%Windir%*\SysWOW64 folder to support 32-bit applications that use the 32-bit version of the Configuration Manager client APIs from the Configuration Manager software developer kit (SDK).

- Example: **CCMSetup.exe CCMENABLELOGGING=TRUE**
+ Example: **CCMSetup.exe CCMINSTALLDIR="C:\ConfigMgr"**

 ### CCMLOGLEVEL

 Specifies the amount of detail to write to Configuration Manager log files.
 Specify an integer ranging from 0 to 3, where 0 is the most verbose logging and 3 logs only errors.
 The default is 1.

 Example: **CCMSetup.exe CCMLOGLEVEL=3**

 ### CCMLOGMAXHISTORY

 When a Configuration Manager log file reaches 250000 bytes in size (or the value specified by the property CCMLOGMAXSIZE), it is renamed as a backup, and a new log file is created.

 This property specifies how many previous versions of the log file to retain.
 The default value is 1.
 If the value is set to 0, no old log files are kept.

 Example: **CCMSetup.exe CCMLOGMAXHISTORY=0**

 ### CCMLOGMAXSIZE

 Specifies the maximum log file size in bytes.
 When a log grows to the size that is specified, it is renamed as a history file, and a new file is created.
 This property must be set to at least 10000 bytes.
 The default value is 250000 bytes.

 Example: **CCMSetup.exe CCMLOGMAXSIZE=300000**

-### CCMALLOWSILENTREBOOT

- Specifies that the computer is allowed to restart following the client installation, if this is required.

-> [!IMPORTANT]
->  The computer will restart without warning even if a user is currently logged on.

- Example: **CCMSetup.exe  CCMALLOWSILENTREBOOT**

 ### DISABLESITEOPT